m4ttsch/omscs-notes-notes/information-security/operating-system-security.md

 The address space usually contains `2^32`  addresses (for a 32-bit architecture) or `2^64` addresses (for a 64-bit architecture).

 ## Unit of Isolation
-Physical addresses point to locations in physical memory, but addresses in an address space don’t directly reference physical locations.
+Physical addresses point to locations in physical memory, but addresses in an address space don't directly reference physical locations.
 Instead, these **logical addresses** must be translated into physical addresses by the operating system.

-For example, the operating system might maintain a map that connects logical address 2000 in process A’s address space to to physical address 5000.
+For example, the operating system might maintain a map that connects logical address 2000 in process A's address space to to physical address 5000.

 When process A is running, its address space maps to certain physical addresses in memory.
 When process B is running, its address space maps to different physical address in memory.